Cumberland School of Law

-Cumberland School of Law is an ABA-accredited law school at Samford University in Homewood, Alabama, United States.
+The Cumberland School of Law is an ABA-accredited law school at Samford University in Homewood, Alabama, United States.
 It was founded in 1847 at Cumberland University in Lebanon, Tennessee and is the 11th oldest law school in the United States.
-The school has more than 11,000 graduates, and its alumni include two United States Supreme Court Justices, Nobel Peace Prize recipient Cordell Hull, "the father of the United Nations", over 50 U.S. representatives, and numerous senators, governors, and judges.

 The school offers two degree programs: the 90-hour Juris Doctor (J.D.), and the Master of Comparative Law (M.C.L.), which is designed to educate foreign lawyers in the basic legal principles of the United States.
 The school also offers eight dual-degree programs and a Master of Laws (LL.M) program with concentrations in financial service regulatory compliance, health law and policy, higher education law and compliance, and legal project management.

 Cumberland Law School is unrelated to the University of the Cumberlands in Williamsburg, Kentucky, and is no longer a part of Cumberland University in Lebanon, Tennessee.

 History

 This summary is based on From Maverick to Mainstream, a review of Cumberland's history and the development of the American legal education system.

 Langum and Walthall summarize the history of Cumberland Law School as:

 From its very local, Tennessee origins in 1847, Cumberland...emerged as a premier law school with a national status.
 It excelled in faculty, teaching methodology, and numbers of students.
 Following the American Civil War, Cumberland rebuilt itself and ultimately succeeded on a grand scale with its single-year curriculum.